Royal Academy of Science, Letters and Fine Arts of Belgium: Belgian Academy

 In 1938, the Koninklijke Academie voor Wetenschappen, Letteren en Schone Kunsten van België was created as an independent solely Dutch-speaking Flemish academy while the Royal Academy of Belgium remained a bilingual institution hosting members both from the north and from the south of the country.
 The bilingual status of the Royal Academy however caused difficulties over the course of the years, which ultimately were resolved in 1971 by splitting the academy into two independent monolingual entities.
-The law of 1 July 1971 put both academies in linguistic equality: henceforth their own lingua franca is used (respectively the French and the Dutch) and they bear the same denomination.
+The law of 1 July 1971 put both academies in linguistic equality: since then, they each exclusively use their own language (French or Dutch) and they bear the same denomination.
 In 1999 the Dutch-speaking academy changed its name to "Royal Flemish Academy of Belgium for Science and the Arts" (Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten).

 Organization and members

 The academy is divided into four major classes and assemblies are held monthly: